TechnoSavage/runZero/sdk-sample-scripts/FileWave/README.md

 cp .env_sample .env
 ```

-- Update all of the secrets in the `.env` needed based on the script you'd like to run (NOTE: you need to rerun pipenv shell anytime you update these  values to reload them)
+- Update all of the necessary secrets in the `.env` file (NOTE: you need to rerun pipenv shell anytime you update these  values to reload them)

 - Install dependancies